mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 * System updates from the browser
 * Video bandwidth tuning

-Several of my favorite YouTubers reviewed TinyPilot, which was exciting.
-One of my favorite moments of the year was when we got our first-ever review from Craft Computing.
+One of my favorite moments of the year was when we got our first-ever product review from one of my favorite YouTube creators, Craft Computing.
 We sat on the couch and watched it on our TV, so the experience was fairly surreal.

 That video led to the biggest sales jump we had ever seen at that point.
 And it was still just my girlfriend and I, so we were running around for two weeks trying to ship orders out fast enough and replenish our inventory even though sales were twice as large as any sales spike we planned for.
 It [exhausted us](/retrospectives/2021/02/#tinypilots-first-postmortem).

+We were both lying awake at night hours after we went to bed because we were so wired from running around.
+It was stressful, but it was also exciting to be working on so much growth.

+{{<revenue-graph project="tinypilot">}}

 ## Other projects

-### Refactoring English
+### *Refactoring English*

+One of my 2021 goals (TODO: link) was to publish a book about techniques developers can use to improve their writing.
+I often hear developers say they struggle with writing, and I've learned several techniques that have made my writing more effective.
+I wanted to write a book capturing all the techniques I apply when writing.

 My great shame of the year is that I made almost no progress on this book.
-I got about 80% done with the first chapter, and then
+I got about 80% done with the first chapter, and then put it on the backburner indefinitely.

 I've had a morning ritual for the past three years of writing for an hour every morning.
-That generally translates into about ten blog posts per year, so I thought that if I spent that time on a book instead, I'd be done within a year.
+That generally translated to about ten blog posts per year.
+I thought that if I spent that time on a book instead, I'd be done within a year.

-The problem is that TinyPilot now has its own pace that I don't fully control.
+But that morning ritual worked in my pre-TinyPilot life.
+TinyPilot has its own pace that I don't fully control.
 For the first few months of 2021, I stuck to writing for an hour a day, but I'd end every day with a list of important, unfinished TinyPilot tasks.
 I decided to [suspend my writing](/retrospectives/2021/09/#can-i-afford-to-keep-writing) until TinyPilot slowed down, and then that never happened.

 I'm still excited to write this book, and I hope I have more time for it this year.